 Level 1: Quoted prices (unadjusted) in active markets for identical assets or liabilities.

 Level 2: Inputs other than quoted prices included within Level 1 that are observable for the asset or liability, either directly or indirectly.
-Level 3.
-Inputs for assets or liabilities that are not based on observable market data d) Income taxes

 Level 3: Inputs for assets or liabilities that are not based on observable market data.